 Daniel Lambert is UNE’s resident filmmaker, using the media of film and video to tell the countless individual stories that, together, make up the UNE community.
-Whether he’s hanging off the side of a boat to film renowned UNE marine biologist James Sulikowski in action, or jetting off to Morocco to capture the cross-cultural pageantry of UNE’s Tangier campus, Dan is always alert for the personal element in any story—bringing a distinct humanist touch to all his work.
+Whether he’s hanging off the side of a boat to film Marine Science students in action, or jetting off to Morocco, Ghana or Iceland to capture the cross-cultural experiences of students, Dan is always alert for the personal element in any story—bringing a distinct humanist touch to all his work.

 A native Mainer, Dan has been producing and directing documentaries and short films for more than fifteen years.
-Prior to joining UNE in 2014, he was a longtime director/producer at the Maine Public Broadcasting Network (MPBN).
-He has received 9 New England Emmy® nominations since 2009, and was awarded the 2012 Autism Society of America Media Excellence in Video, Print or News award.
+Prior to joining UNE in 2014, he was a longtime director/producer at the Maine Public Broadcasting Network (now Maine Public).
+He has received over 20 New England Emmy® nominations since 2009, and was awarded the 2012 Autism Society of America Media Excellence in Video, Print or News award.

-Dan has produced and directed numerous Emmy®-nominated documentaries for television, including: “Sixteenth Maine at Gettysburg,” “Making Our Way: Autism,” and “Easing the Burden: Parkinson's Disease, featuring Michael J. Fox and Caring for the Caregiver.”
-Lambert was also the editor for “A Matter of Duty: The Continuing War Against PTSD,” which was awarded first place in the 2014 Maine Association of Broadcasters Awards, Television Public Affairs Category.
+Dan has produced and directed numerous Emmy®-nominated documentaries for television, including: “Forlorn Hope,” “Sixteenth Maine at Gettysburg,” “A Fortnight in Ghana,” “Windjammers of Penobscot Bay,” “Easing the Burden: Parkinson's Disease, featuring Michael J. Fox," “Making Our Way: Autism,” and Caring for the Caregiver.”
+Lambert was also the photographer/editor for "Reckoning with Climate Change in the Gulf of Maine," and he edited “A Matter of Duty: The Continuing War Against PTSD,” which was awarded first place in the 2014 Maine Association of Broadcasters Awards, Television Public Affairs Category.

 “Looked at a certain way, a university is just an uncommonly rich collection of interesting people with interesting stories,” says Lambert, “And it’s a privilege to be able to share those stories with the UNE community and the public.”